🧩 Multimodal VLM¶

 -

-This paper proposes Prompt-Agnostic Evolution (PAE), which accelerates VPT convergence (average 1.41×) and improves accuracy by 1–3% across 25 datasets through frequency-aware task initialization (MPA) and a Koopman-Lyapunov dynamical system (KLD) for cross-layer prompt coupling.
-PAE is plug-and-play for various VPT variants and introduces no inference overhead.
+The authors propose Prompt-Agnostic Evolution (PAE), which accelerates VPT convergence (average 1.41× speedup) and improves accuracy by 1–3% across 25 datasets through frequency-aware task initialization (MPA) and cross-layer prompt correlation via the Koopman-Lyapunov discrete dynamical system (KLD).
+It is plug-and-play for various VPT variants with zero inference overhead.

 - Visual Symbolic Mechanisms: Emergent Symbol Processing in Vision Language Models